lms-org/image_logger/README.md

 Saves all images from a data channel into a directory on your local hard drive.

-Currently only GREY images and only the PGM file format are supported.
+Currently only GREY/RGB images and only the PGM/PPM file formats are supported.

 ## Config
 - **image_channel** - Read images from this data channel.
 - **directory** - Write all images into this local folder.
+- **format** - Image file format, either pgm or ppm.

 ## Dependencies
 - [imaging](https://github.com/syxolk/imaging)